kpumuk/codecolorer/readme.txt

 * v0.8.6 (Development)
   * Added a new option "escaped" to process code blocks with special HTML chars escaped (&lt; -> &amp;lt;).
+  * Fixed regular expressions for PHP and some other languages.
+  * Use html_entity_decode instead of htmlspecialchars_decode if escaped="true"
 * v0.8.5 (Jul 20, 2009)
   * Fixed bug occured when [cc] block goes just right after the [cci].
   * Fixed bug with tab_size option saving (thanks to <a href="http://www.marclove.com/">Marc Love</a>).